naturalis/mebioda/doc/week1/w1d5/lecture2.md

 - Download the database version of the PhytoPhylo tree: https://doi.org/10.6084/m9.figshare.5598631
 - Using MRCA queries and the `height` column (distance to root) you should be able to fetch the distance between a pair.
+- What could explain the fact that you see the same distance for many pairs?